PandoraPFA/Documentation/README.md

 2. Please note that some configurations of the LArReco application now require access to files maintained in the PandoraPFA/LArMachineLearningData repository.
-Users requiring these files should clone this repository, checkout the tag matching the PANDORA_LAR_RECO_VERSION below then **add the directory path to the colon-separated list stored in the FW_SEARCH_PATH environment variable**.
+Users requiring these files should clone this repository, checkout the tag matching the PANDORA_LAR_RECO_VERSION below, run the download.sh script (see examples below) then **add the directory path to the colon-separated list stored in the FW_SEARCH_PATH environment variable**.

 3. c++17 is now the default option for most Pandora packages, and is mandatory for some.
 In cases where it is not yet mandatory, using a version of e.g. ROOT built when demanding a